Coastal Wetland and Seagrass Accounting

 Step 5: Upward connections to policy circulars

-TG-2.9 Disaster Risk Indicators: The coastal protection service value of $6.4 million/yr and the 85 km of protected coastline feed into vulnerability assessments and natural infrastructure indicators for disaster risk reduction.
+TG-2.9: Coastal protection value of USD 6.4 million/yr and 85 km protected coastline feed into vulnerability assessments for disaster risk reduction.

-TG-1.8 OA and Project-Level Finance: The asset value of $199.5 million and the annual service flows provide the measurement foundation for structuring blue bonds, debt-for-nature swaps, or payments for ecosystem services mechanisms.
-The carbon account data support blue carbon credit issuance under voluntary carbon standards.
+TG-1.8: Asset value of USD 201.3 million and annual service flows provide the measurement foundation for blue bonds, debt-for-nature swaps, or payments for ecosystem services.

 4. Acknowledgements